-This document highlights the most important findings from the report "Workforce and Population for the Green Transition".
-The purpose of the report was to investigate whether we can reasonably support the premise that a lack of labour will become a significant obstacle to the green transition - a so-called Implementation Gap.
-It is critically important to assess that the lack of labour will constitute a barrier to the green transition.
+The purpose of this report is to investigate whether we can reasonably support the argument that a lack of labor will become a significant obstacle to the transition to renewable energy systems - a so-called implementation gap.
+Additionally, the purpose has been, if we see a real expectation that the lack of labor will constitute a barrier to the energy transition, to indicate whether and how Philanthropy can play a role.

 This work has been done through extensive literary and data studies across various platforms, organisations and writers.
 Further, we have conducted expert interviews across Brazil, Europe, India, Kenya and Tanzania and talked to a range of experts to clarify or get a better understanding of our findings.
-As for all future studies and forecasts, it is impossible to predict the future, but the documentation gathered in this report paints a clear picture.
+As for all future studies and forecasts, it is impossible to predict the future, but the documentation gathered in this report paints quite a clear picture.

-Shortage of skilled labour is bound to emerge as a big implementation gap to the green transition
+Shortage of skilled labour is bound to emerge as a big implementation gap to the transition to renewable energy systems

-As the green transition accelerates, the shortage of skilled labour and competencies is going to become a major implementation gap for the green transition.
-Addressing this gap is crucial for an effective transition implementation, as we see both current and anticipated skill shortages in renewable energy projects and electrification pose investment risks, driving up costs and hindering effectiveness.
+As the transition to renewable energy systems accelerates, the shortage of skilled labour and competencies is going to become a major implementation gap.
+Addressing this gap is crucial for an effective transition implementation, as we see both current and anticipated skill shortages in renewable energy projects pose investment risks, driving up costs and hindering effectiveness.